Milo Ventimiglia Teases ‘Explosive’ ‘This Is Us’ Finale, Says He Knows How Jack Dies

 A photo posted by This Is Us (@nbcthisisus) on

-While Milo Ventimiglia teased that viewers will soon find out a timeline as to when the Pearson patriarch died, his TV wife Mandy Moore said it will be a while before the circumstances surrounding his death are revealed.
+While Milo Ventimiglia teased that viewers will soon find out a timeline as to when the Pearson patriarch died, his TV wife Mandy Moore said it would be a while before the circumstances surrounding his death are revealed.

 “You’re not going to know what happens with Jack for a while, probably not until the second or third season,” Moore told Elle.